 Of all the mistakes men make with shorts, the length is probably the most offensive.
 With shorts, you have to think like Goldilocks.
 You want juuuuust right.
 Gone are the days of athletic apparel so short it makes spectators blush.
 Hopefully gone soon are the days of letting your shorts hang down to your shins and showing off your underwear or plumbers crack.
 Just about knee length is where you want to be.
 1-2 inches above is acceptable as well.
 Wear a belt to keep them in place, as shorts are notorious for sliding.
 If you’re doing something athletic, you can go mid-thigh.

 Again, think about Goldilocks.
 You don’t want to be too baggy, nor do you want your shorts to be too tight.
 A nice trim fit is all you need.
-It may sound counterintuitive, but going too baggy can make your thighs and bum actually look bigger, and nobody really wants that.
-Going too tight can make it look like there are parts ready to burst through the fabric, which nobody wants.
+It may sound counter intuitive, but going too baggy can make your thighs and bum actually look bigger, and nobody really wants that.
+Going too tight can make it look like there are parts ready to burst through the fabric.
 Besides, shorts are designed to be comfortable, and tight shorts are not comfortable at all!

 The main reason people wear shorts is to keep cool.
 Otherwise we’d just be wearing pants every day.
 Make sure the fabric of your shorts is designed to allow airflow.
 Good options are cotton/linen blends, madras, and seersucker.